trilitech/tezos-developer-docs/docs/architecture/governance.md

 1. Promotion period: Users make a final vote on whether to apply the proposal
 1. Adoption period: Users adapt their code and infrastructure to the proposal, and at the end of the period it is activated automatically

-Each period lasts five blockchain cycles (40,960 blocks at 30-second intervals or roughly 14 days, 5 hours), comprising roughly 2 months and 10 days.
+Each period lasts five blockchain cycles.

 Only delegates can vote on proposals.
 A delegate's voting power is the amount of tez that it has staked plus the tez that delegators have delegated to it, also called its _staking balance_.